 - The district develops an annual budget to address administrative and operational needs for projects, activities, and regulatory functions of the agency.
 The budget must be submitted to the state by September 20th of each year. - The Little Blue NRD has worked with the Beehive database over the past several years to consolidate information and manage the data needs which facilitate the district's programs.
-The database helps to organize and display district forms, mapping layers, well permits, chemigation permits, certified irrigated acres, mailing info, etc. The database allows the district to consolidate multiple program spreadsheets making tract records much more complete and trackable. - Fiscal Year 2024: The Little Blue NRD is in the process of updating the district's Hydrogeologic Study which was originally done in 2011.
-This update will provide the district with modernized maps and detailed cross sections which will assist the district in making sound ground water management decisions.
-The district is also updating its Little Blue River Basin Water Management Plan.
-The update will include more detailed information on the Upper Little Blue Watershed which the district will then use to assist in making management decisions for that area.
-Of particular interest is Kenesaw and Juniata flood control measures, and a water quality project for Prairie Lake Recreation Area.
+The database helps to organize and display district forms, mapping layers, well permits, chemigation permits, certified irrigated acres, mailing info, etc. The database allows the district to consolidate multiple program spreadsheets making tract records much more complete and trackable. - Fiscal Year 2025: The Little Blue NRD completed the district's Hydrogeologic Study which was originally done in 2011.
+This update provided the district with modernized maps and detailed cross sections which assists the district in making sound ground water management decisions.
+The district has also updated its Little Blue River Basin Water Management Plan.
+The update includes more detailed information on the Upper Little Blue Watershed which the district will then use to assist in making management decisions for that area.
+Of particular interest is Kenesaw flood control measures, and a water quality project for Prairie Lake Recreation Area.